Narelle Smart

-Character development
+Casting

+Newman-Phillips, who was professionally trained at Ensemble Theatre Studios in Sydney, went onto have two other soap roles before joining the cast of Home and Away.
+In 1989, Newman-Phillips was chosen as one of four cast members who toured and promoted the show in United Kingdom, following its debut there.
+The actors also helped launch the show's official UK fan club.

+Development

 Narelle is described as the "Home and Away dreamer, a dizzy 20-year-old blonde who plotted on leaving her home town of Yabbie Creek, to become a rich and famous popstar".

 Narelle's first on-screen kiss is with fellow character Steven Matheson (Adam Willits), at the age of seventeen, Steven is three years younger than Narelle.
 As the age difference was reflected off-screen too, it made everyone involved in the scenes nervous.
 Willits said, "I'd go for an older woman, if Steven can, I certainly can."
 While discussing the scenes he added "In the script, he had this plan to get Narelle to kiss me, because he has done a survey and he's a pretty hot kisser.
 It wasn't as though they were in love though."
-Newman-Phillips describes the filming of the storyline stating: "Narelle seduces Steven and when it came to the kissing scene we were both very nervous.
+In an interview with Murray Clifford from Evening Times, Newman-Phillips described the filming the story, revealing "Narelle seduces Steven and when it came to the kissing scene we were both very nervous.
 It was the first for both of us and we just couldn't get the scene right, so we did some extra rehearsing.
 The kiss only lasted a minute, but in the end, it took us a couple of hours to get it perfect for the cameras."
 Whilst interviewed by TV Week, Willits stated: "When you consider rehearsals and retakes, we kissed a hell of a lot.
 It was great.
 She gave me all the pointers".
 While Newman-Phillips said, "Adam's a sweetie after all the fuss had died down it was great fun."
+Willits later revealed that Steven and Narelle's kiss was "his greatest moment" in the show.

 Newman-Phillips was contracted as a guest cast member.
 Of her Narelle's exit from the series, the actress told a reporter from TV Life that "Narelle left in search of a guy.
 It was left open-ended.
 Now I think they want me back so I could be returning to the show around March."
 She added that it would have been great to reprise her role, something which has never happened.
+In December 1989, Mike Brenard from The People reported that Newman-Phillips had been involved in a contractual pay dispute with producers.
+Newman-Phillips refused to comment on the issue but her mother, Heather claimed poor treatment of her daughter that played into her departure.
+She added that Newman-Phillips received "low wages" for her role and was never compensated for the show's success in the UK.